Designing Misinformation Interventions for X

 - Tracking developing stories with journalistic curation

 After scoring and discussion, we combined ideas 1 and 2 and moved forward with three concepts for prototyping: Community Notes Notifications, a Quarantine Feature, and a Developing Story Tracker.
-Each targeted a different point in the misinformation lifecycle — correction after the fact, containment at the moment of spread, and context-setting before exposure.
+Each targeted a different point in the misinformation lifecycle: correction after the fact, containment at the moment of spread, and context-setting before exposure.

 Three Concepts

-Concept 1 — Community Notes Notifications
+Concept 1: Community Notes Notifications

 Community Notes is X's existing community-based correction system, but it has a critical gap: if a user reads a post before a Community Note is added, they never see the correction.
 This concept addresses that gap by notifying users when context is added to a post they previously viewed.

-The standard user journey: a user views a post with unlabeled misinformation → a day later, they receive a notification that a post they interacted with has received additional context from community members → they read the note and update their interpretation of the original post.
-Secondary features included a category label on the contextualized post (e.g., "Misleading — Factual Error") and a history view for posts that receive multiple corrections.
+The standard user journey: a user views a post with unlabeled misinformation.
+A day later, they receive a notification that a post they interacted with has received additional context from community members.
+They read the note and update their interpretation of the original post.
+Secondary features included a category label on the contextualized post (e.g., "Misleading: Factual Error") and a history view for posts that receive multiple corrections.

-Concept 2 — Quarantine Feature
+Concept 2: Quarantine Feature

-Some content needs to be slowed before moderation teams can review it — particularly when it has the potential to cause immediate harm.
+Some content needs to be slowed before moderation teams can review it, particularly when it has the potential to cause immediate harm.
 The Quarantine Feature withholds potentially misleading posts from the algorithmic "For You" feed and search results while review is underway, though they remain visible in the "Following" feed.
 Users cannot like, share, or comment on quarantined posts, but they can subscribe to be notified when a decision is made.

 Three review outcomes are possible: the post is removed for violating guidelines, context is added for being potentially misleading, or the post is cleared entirely.
-The feature was designed to be transparent about this process — users see that a post is under review and understand that the platform is making an active determination, not silently suppressing content.
+The feature was designed to be transparent about this process: users see that a post is under review and understand that the platform is making an active determination, not silently suppressing content.

-Concept 3 — Developing Story Tracker
+Concept 3: Developing Story Tracker

 Rather than addressing false content directly, this concept focuses on surfacing credible information and providing a frame for users to interpret events as they unfold.
 The Developing Story Tracker layers a journalist-curated "Analysis" tab on top of trending topics.
 The journalist curates credible posts and adds commentary; the "Latest" tab remains for users who want unfiltered real-time posts.
 The goal, drawing on Kate Starbird's framing, was not to create better facts but better frames through which to interpret events.

 This approach is notably lower-risk for the platform: posts are not removed, the "free speech" objection is harder to invoke, and the curator burden falls on journalists rather than platform moderators.
-X benefits from keeping news-seeking behavior on-platform rather than losing users to CNN or other news sites for breaking updates.
+X benefits from keeping news-seeking behavior on-platform rather than losing users to other news sites for breaking updates.

 Findings and Iterations